An active shooter incident took place this morning at Santa Fe High School near Galveston.

-In the wake of the tragedy at Marjory Stoneman Douglas High School in Florida, school districts across the Houston area have released their plans and protocol in an emergency situation.
+In February, after the tragic school shooting at Marjory Stoneman Douglas High School in Florida, school districts across the Houston area released their plans and protocol in an emergency situation.
 They all stressed the importance of safety.
 Many districts discussed routine drills and training.

 Houston ISD has an overall policy with each individual school making specific plans based on their needs.
 The school district is reviewing security, shelter-in-place and active shooter policies.
 Superintendent Richard Carranza has asked Harris County Sheriff Ed Gonzalez and Houston Police Chief Art Acevedo for their latest plans on tactical responses.

 Klein ISD has 48 officers who receive specialized active shooter training-it's so advanced that they even train other law enforcement.
 Plus, they train their staff and students.
 They take a run, hide, fight approach.
 Run if it's safe, hide if you can't run and if you have to fight, then fight.
 They also conduct drills and put that information in a database to track that all schools are conducting drills.
 They also have officers patrolling all the schools.

 "Katy ISD Police Department, along with school officials in their 67 campuses, address various emergency situations and conduct the appropriate drills."
 They said they can't elaborate too much for security purposes.

 Cypress-Fairbanks ISD continues to hold student and staff safety as our greatest priority.
 Campuses regularly hold a variety of security drills including lockdown drills and assessments to better prepare students and staff for active threats.
 The CFISD police department employs 90 officers stationed at and patrolling our campuses daily.